pcotret/c-notes/notes/buffer-overflow-raspberrypi.md

    0x000104f4 <+60>:    pop     {r11, pc}
 End of assembler dump.
 ```
+- No call to `dont_touch_this`.
+It means this is a dead code section.
+Why?
+- Oh, `strcpy`!
+We found a breach!
+This functions must not be used nowadays as it doesn't buffer length (https://security.web.cern.ch/security/recommendations/en/codetools/c.shtml).
+We should try a buffer overflow at this line.

+If we disassemble `dont_touch_this`, we can get the entry point of this function (address `0x0001049c`):
 ```assembly
 (gdb) disassemble dont_touch_this
 Dump of assembler code for function dont_touch_this: